Voluntary, Community and Social Enterprise Groups - Information and support

 - GDPR - General Data Protection Regulation coming into force in May 2018.
 The 12 steps to take now guide is available here to download.

 - Setting up a new organisation - Useful guidance on the Gov.uk website about how to choose the right charitable structure and model constitutions.
+The NCVO KnowHow website provides information about legal forms.

 - Building resilience - Charity Commission guidance - financial management and reserves - charity reserves.